-Persons who are clinically or subclinically infected and who care for or live with members of high-risk groups can transmit influenza virus to them.
+Persons who are clinically or subclinically infected can transmit influenza virus to persons at high risk whom they care for or live with.
 Some persons at high risk (e.g., the elderly, transplant recipients, and persons with AIDS) can have a low antibody response to influenza vaccine.
 Efforts to protect these members of high-risk groups against influenza might be improved by reducing the likelihood of influenza exposure from their caregivers.
 Therefore, the following groups should be vaccinated: